Document Management in FileHold Cloud

-The FileHold Cloud Document Management System is the solution for organizations who lack internal IT resources and want FileHold to implement, manage, backup, upgrade and support all of the document management functions.
+The solution for organizations in need of additional IT resources to implement, manage, backup, upgrade, and support document management functions.

 About Azure security